SamuelBirru/HandController/SETUP_GUIDE.md

 The hand controller automatically sends keyboard shortcuts to Mixxx. **No manual mapping required!** The controller uses Mixxx's official default keyboard shortcuts:

-### Official Mixxx Default Keyboard Shortcuts Used:
+### Official Mixxx Default Keyboard Shortcuts Used (Keep in mind only Play/Pause and Crossfader Left/Right are currently implemented):

 | Control | Left Deck | Right Deck |
 |---------|-----------|------------|